MarvinXLII/BravelyRandomize2/README.md

 ## ABOUT

 This is a randomizer for Bravely Default II.
+It's compatible with both the Switch and Steam releases.

 Play this at your own risk.
 I bear no responsibility if you or this mod bricks your Switch, etc. Online functionality has NEVER been